Cold Creek Manor: Plot

-After a chase, Dale corners Cooper and Leah atop the roof and openly declares his intent to kill them and dump their bodies down the Devil's Throat like he did to his family.
-The couple charges at him with a line of rope, knocking him off his feet, then binds him against a roof lantern.
-Cooper shatters the skylight, sending Dale to his death on the ground floor.
+Dale chases Cooper and Leah through the house and onto the roof, threating to kill them and dump their bodies down the Devil's Throat.
+The couple charges him with rope, knock him down, and bind him to a roof lantern.
+When Cooper shatters the skylight, Dale falls to his death.

-Dale's wife and children's remains are recovered and then entombed in the family graveyard at Cold Creek Manor, as are his own.
-The Tilsons continue to live in Cold Creek Manor.
+The remains of Dale's victims are entombed with him in the family graveyard at Cold Creek Manor where the Tilsons continue to live.

 Production

-The film was shot on location in Cambridge, Kitchener, Ayr, Brougham and Toronto, Ontario.
+The film was shot on location in Cambridge, Kitchener, Ayr, Brougham, and Toronto, Ontario.

 Release

 Critical response

 The film received negative reviews from critics.
 It holds a 12% rating on Rotten Tomatoes based on 109 reviews, with an average rating of 3.8/10.
 The site's consensus states: "The plot of Cold Creek Manor is too predictable and contrived to generate suspense".
 On Metacritic — which assigns a weighted mean score — the film has a score of 37 out of 100 based on 31 critics, indicating "generally negative reviews".
 Audiences surveyed by CinemaScore gave the film a grade "C−" on a scale of A+ to F.

 Stephen Holden of The New York Times observed, "A serious filmmaker like Mike Figgis can be forgiven, I suppose, for slumming, when he's got a cast as stellar as the one that infuses the scream-by-numbers thriller Cold Creek Manor with more psychological credibility than its screenplay merits".
 He said the film "belongs to the Cape Fear tradition of thrillers in which the mettle of a civilized family man is tested in a life-or-death struggle with crude macho evil".

 Roger Ebert of the Chicago Sun-Times rated the film 1½ stars and called it "an anthology of cliches" and "a thriller that thrills us only if we abandon all common sense".
 He added, "Of course, preposterous things happen in all thrillers, but there must be at least a gesture in the direction of plausibility, or we lose patience".

 Edward Guthmann of the San Francisco Chronicle said, "As haunted-house thrillers go, Cold Creek Manor is more ludicrous than the average but at the same time more handsomely produced.
 Hokum with a big-budget gloss, it's a simple, formulaic nail-biter ...
 The script ... grafts from every possible thriller – most of which had pilfered their predecessors – and loads on implausibilities until we wonder why the actors play it seriously".